dingusdev/dingusppc/zdocs/developers/powerpc.md

 * Apple's memcpy routine uses double floating-point registers rather than general purpose registers to load and store 2 32-bit values at once.
 As the PowerPC usually operates on at least a 64-bit bus and floating-point processing comes with the processors by default, this saves some instructions and results in slightly faster speeds.

 * As the PowerPC does not have an instruction to load an immediate 32-bit value, it's common to see a lis/ori coding pattern.

+* To accomodate for early programs compiled on PowerPC 601 Macs, the classic Mac OS has to emulate the POWER instructions that were removed from later processors.